Bearcats Quick Hits: Tulane Snaps Bearcats Home Win Streak at 32 with 27-24 Win at Nippert - CLNS Media

 Ryan Montgomery had a pair of touchdowns to go with 95 yards rushing on 17 carries in the loss.

-The loss ends Cincinnati’s home win streak at 32 games and will knock them out of the American Athletic Championship game next week unless South Florida upsets Central Florida.
+The loss ends Cincinnati’s home win streak at 32 games (second longest in the nation behind Clemson) and will knock them out of the American Athletic Championship game next week unless South Florida upsets Central Florida.
+Those two schools meet in Tampa Saturday night.
+A South Florida win will put UC in the AAC Championship Game next Saturday in New Orleans.

 Cincinnati finishes the regular season at 9-3 and 6-2 in the AAC.
 Tulane improves to 10-2 and 6-2.